-- Will be required to file annual tax returns based on unaudited financial statements.
+- Post 2018 IBCs are deemed as resident under the Income Tax Act and will be required to file annual tax returns based on unaudited financial statements.

-- Can no longer elect to be exempt from tax or to pay tax at 1%.
-All post 2018 IBCs subject to tax under the revised Income Tax Act.
+- Post 2018 IBCs can no longer elect to be exempt from tax or to pay tax at 1%.

-- Will not be restricted from doing business with residents and may own immovable property.
+- Post 2018 IBCs will not be restricted from doing business with residents and may own immovable property.

-- May be subject to the Trade Licences Act, Cap 13.04 if deemed to be an alien company.Provided the IBC wishes to trade with residents.
+- IBCs may be subject to the Trade Licences Act, Cap 13.04 if deemed to be an alien company; provided the IBC wishes to trade with residents.

 - Exemptions from withholding taxes have been modified.

-Note: Further amendments have entered into force February 2019.
-The amendment acts can be found at www.saintluciaifc.com/legislation/legislation.htm.
+Note: The IBC amendment acts can be found at www.saintluciaifc.com/legislation/legislation.htm.